 1949: Art Center’s Strother MacMinn establishes the school’s connection with transportation design, which will revolutionize automotive design worldwide.
 Hot rodders hold their first Speedweek at the Bonneville Salt Flats in Utah.

 1951: Charles Chayne, head of GM Engineering at the time, begs Harley to let him build a concept car all his own.
 Harley tells him, "no problem Charles, go ahead and build one inside your own division."
 Chayne tries and is totally stymied since he has never built a car from scratch, let alone a "GM concept car."
-Chayne tries and fails miserably creating an ungodly looking mess of a thing barely resembling a modern car.
-Several months later, Charles comes back to HJE and asks if he can borrow one of his top designers and Harley sends over GM Styling's Ned Nickles to design the XP300 within Chayne's engineering dept. The state of California creates the Metropolitan Transit Authority.
+Chayne tries and fails miserably creating an ungodly looking mess of a thing barely resembling a modern car so he comes back to HJE and asks if he can borrow one of his top designers and Harley says, "Sure" and sends over one of Harley's top Styling Section leaders Ned Nickles who goes on to help the XP300 design get started.
+The state of California creates the Metropolitan Transit Authority.

 1953: Harley Earl’s "dream car," the fiberglass-bodied Corvette, debuts at the 1953 Motorama exhibit.
 Three hundred were made, of which 255 survive.
 The base price was $3,498.
-For promotion and publicity reasons, Harley freely gives many of the new small cars to famous celebrities he knows.
+For promotion and publicity purposes, Harley freely gives many of the new small cars to famous celebrities.

 1954: All auto makers begin to adapt to making concept cars following Engineer-Earl's rigid original standards used within GM Styling to first build these special kind of vehicles.
 GM's main competitors, Ford and Chrysler, conduct pirating raids to try and hire away any of GM Styling's seasoned auto designers, but often the best designers stay in GM and the weaker ones jump ship.
 Industry reporters also refer to auto stylists of GM as the "Harley Earlites" and this is a time when another phrase is being commonly bantered about in the auto industry, "Our Father Who Art in Styling, Harley Earl Be Thy Name."
 Traditional minded auto engineers loath Auto Stylist-Earl and his new gang, but can only reminisce back to the good old days when men like Henry Ford ruled the roost.